The State of Our Oceans

 Mar 15 2018, 10:15am – 11:15am

-A panel of experts will look at how science and business are collaborating to understand the ocean plastics pollution problem, and speak to the ways that some of the world’s leading outdoor apparel companies are responding with leadership and innovation.
+A panel of experts looked at how science and business are collaborating to understand the ocean plastics pollution problem, and spoke to the ways that some of the world’s leading outdoor apparel companies are responding with leadership and innovation.

 Drummond Lawson, Director of Social and Environmental Sustainability, Arcteryx; Jeff Crook, Chief Product Officer, MEC Mountain Equipment; Peter S. Ross, Vice President of Research, Ocean Wise Conservation Association; and Andjela Knezevic-Stevanovic, Director, Environmental Management and Quality Control, Metro Vancouver.

 Cristina Mittermeier is a marine biologist and contributing photographer, speaker, and explorer for National Geographic.
 Alongside Paul Nicklen, Cristina founded SeaLegacy, a non-profit organization working to protect the oceans.
 Cristina specializes in conservation issues surrounding fisheries and indigenous cultures and joined us in the Innovation Expo to present her work as a conservation photographer.